Weeds (short story): Publication

 "Weeds" was first published in Cavalier in May 1976.
+In April 1979, it was reprinted in Nugget.
+In 2013, it was included in the anthology Shivers VII, edited by Richard Chizmar.
 In 1979, King revised the story.
-In 2020, "Weeds" was included in a deluxe edition of Night Shift published by Cemetery Dance Publications.
+In 2020, "Weeds" was included in a deluxe edition of Night Shift published by Cemetery Dance Publications, which says it is now out of print.

 Adaptations

 The story was adapted into the second segment of the anthology film Creepshow in 1982.
 The segment was titled "The Lonesome Death of Jordy Verrill", a reference to the Bob Dylan song "The Lonesome Death of Hattie Carroll".
 Stephen King himself plays Verrill in the adaptation, and the location of Verrill's farm is changed to Maine.
 The story includes Verrill's humorous daydreams about trying to sell the meteor to an imagined "Department of Meteors" at the community college and his decision not to seek medical attention, as he fears a doctor (portrayed by Bingo O'Malley) would amputate his fingers.
 Plant growth affects everything Jordy touches.
 As Jordy prepares a bath to soothe his itchy skin, the plants are covering his hands, jawline, chest, back, and an area that causes Jordy to declare, "Oh no, not there!"
 He is then visited by the ghost of his father (also portrayed by Bingo O'Malley), who appears in his mirror and warns him not to get in the tub as it is the water that the plants want.
 Believing he is doomed anyway, Jordy gives in.
 Over several hours, Jordy is transformed into a plant creature.
 He kills himself with a shotgun.
 A radio forecaster predicts long periods of rain and sunshine as the camera pans across Jordy's farm, now overrun with monstrous vegetation as some of it is starting to go down the road.

+A comic book adaptation of Creepshow, including "The Lonesome Death of Jordy Verrill", was published in 1982 with art by Bernie Wrightson.